Microsoft : Amazon challenges Pentagon's $10-billion cloud award to Microsoft | MarketScreener

 Trump had said in August that Amazon's bid for the JEDI contract was under review by his administration after complaints from other companies.

-Amazon was considered a favorite for the contract, part of a broader digital modernization process of the Pentagon, before Microsoft emerged as the surprise winner.
+Amazon was considered a favourite for the contract, part of a broader digital modernization process of the Pentagon, before Microsoft emerged as the surprise winner.

 By Jeffrey Dastin and David Shepardson